 All of us have different griefs for each occurrence with no manual to detail specific processes for individual happenings.
 Where I had always found comfort was through God’s Word.
 However, during those deaths 23 years ago and other difficult events that followed, all of the promises of God I had held onto

 “I can do all things through Christ who strengthens me,” “Greater is He who is in me than he that is in the world,” “He works all things for the good for those who love Him”

 were too distant to grasp.

 What kept whispering through me was “A bruised reed He will not break.”
-How God could use this thin thread to hold me?
-God’s thread of hope is still hope.
+How could God use this slender thread to hold me?
+Obviously God’s thread of hope is still hope.

 For these weeks after Bill’s accident, my older brother’s death, Covid and its effects on our hurting world, I sought comfort and found it in many places (noted below).
 I just couldn’t find peace in Mark’s death, his lost life, his remains in a canister resting on a shelf in the front foyer closet.

 One afternoon on our way back from Bill’s PT, we walked by the spot where I had picked up the dead sparrow.
 This verse came to mind: “Are not five sparrows sold for two pennies?
 Yet not one of them is forgotten by God.”
 Luke 12:6 (NIV)

 And what remains? we may ask.
 If Mark’s lost life and now death can encourage the fullness of life in another, I believe his story is not wasted.

 What also remains is how we can help others, first by our thinking people can change.